GoogleCloudPlatform/cloud-run-anthos-reference-web-app/README.md

 ### Setup first admin user

-After you login at least once to the app, you can use this script to update your account to `admin`.
-Afterwards you can use Users page to manage other accounts.
-To use this script you will need to follow the guide of [Initialize the firebase Admin SDK][] and setup `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+After you login at least once to the app, you can use this script to make your account an `admin`.
+Afterwards you'll be able to use the Users page to manage other accounts.
+To use this script you will need to follow the guide of [Initialize the Firebase Admin SDK][]and setup `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 ```shell
 cd webui